Updated 8 March 2023

 How helpful is it to promote specific financial projects for women?
 Many values-based banks believe promoting female-specific projects is not only a good way to restore balance in the world, but that it also helps everyone in the long run.

-This is the case of Banco Mundo Mujer, whose banking model creates a positive impact for women and their communities.
+This is the case of Banco Mundo Mujer, whose banking model creates a positive impact on women and their communities.
 Leonor Melo de Velasco:

 “We promote female inclusion every time we approve microcredit to working-class women with low-income levels in Colombia.
 When they receive it, their self-esteem is reinforced, they are empowered, and they gain self-confidence and personal autonomy.
 Shaking hands with a woman means shaking hands with an entire community.”